Integer programs with bounded subdeterminants and two nonzeros per row: Preprocessing and postprocessing

 \begin{lemma} Let $G$ be a connected non-bipartite graph and let $y \in \mathcal{Y}(G)$.
 In strongly polynomial time, we can compute the unique vector $x \in \Z^{V(G)}$ with $y_{vw} = 1 - x_v - x_w$ for all $vw \in E(G)$. \end{lemma} \begin{proof} Since $y \in \mathcal{Y}$ we know that there exists some $x$ with the desired properties.
 Let $C$ denote an odd cycle in $G$ and let $e_1,\dots,e_t$ denote the edges along $C$.
 Letting $u \in e_1 \cap e_t$, we can compute $x_u$ by observing that $\sum_{i=1}^t (-1)^{i-1} y_{e_i} = 1 - 2x_u$ holds.
 The remaining entries of $x$ can be computed by simple propagation: If we know the value $x_v$ for some $v \in V(G)$, then for each neighbor $w$ of $v$ we have $x_w = 1 - x_v - y_{vw}$. \end{proof}

-In particular, given a minimum-cost slack set of a graph $G$, we obtain a minimum-cost stable set by applying the above lemma for each non-bipartite connected component, and by selecting one side of a bipartition of each bipartite connected component.
+In particular, given a minimum-cost slack set of a graph $G$, we obtain a minimum-cost stable set by applying the above lemma for each non-bipartite connected component, and by selecting one side of the bipartition of each bipartite connected component.

 In our setting, instead of computing minimum-cost slack sets it turns out to be more convenient to compute minimum-cost slack vectors.
-In fact, this will be our approach in the next section.
+Assume for now that graph $G$ is cellularly embedded on a surface in such a way that there is a $2$-sided odd walk.
+We will use the key observation from \cite{ocpgenus} that slack vectors of $G$ can be viewed as nonnegative integer circulations in (some orientation of) the dual graph of $G$ that satisfy a small number of additional constraints.
+This interpretation of the solution space allows us to apply algorithmic techniques commonly used for optimization over circulations (such as decomposition into cycles), which turn out to be very useful.
+Also, we will use the fact that the sum of two integer circulations is an integer circulation, which has no natural counterpart for slack sets.

 Clearly, most slack vectors are not characteristic vectors of slack sets.
 However, for nonnegative edge costs, the minimum cost of a slack vector is always attained by a characteristic vector of a slack set: